ibexa/documentation-developer/docs/content_management/pages/page_builder_guide.md

 B. Elements toolbar

+C. Buttons:

-C. **Close** button
+- **Close**

-D. **Send to review** button
+- **Send to review**

-E. **Publish** button
+- **Publish**

-G. **Save draft** button
+- **Save draft**

-H. **Delete draft** button
+- **Delete draft**
+- **Undo**
+- **Redo**

-I. Settings toolbar (including Fields, Visibility and Schedule settings)
+D. Settings toolbar (including Fields, Visibility and Schedule settings)

-J. Preview mode buttons (including PC, tablet and mobile mode)
+E. Mode toolbar (including PC, tablet and mobile mode)

-K. **Undo** and **Redo** buttons

-L. On/Off Elements toolbar button
+F. View toolbar

 #### Create page in Page Builder

 To open the Page Builder, click **Site** and select a website from the list that appears next to the List icon.
-On the Page Builder toolbar click the plus button and from the list select Landing page.
+On the Page Builder toolbar click the plus button and from the list select Landing Page.
-On the Page creation modal, select the layout and click Create draft.
+On the Page creation modal, select the layout and click **Create draft**.

 #### Add blocks

 To customize your page in Page Builder you need to add blocks.
+You can do it in two ways:

-To do it, access Elements toolbar, drag page block that you want to use from the menu and drop it on the empty place on a drop zone.
-Ready-to-use blocks available in [[= product_name =]] have their own, unique functions, but you can also (add your own, custom blocks)[https://doc.ibexa.co/en/latest/content_management/pages/create_custom_page_block/].
+A. Access Elements toolbar, drag page block that you want to use from the menu and drop it on the empty place on a drop zone.

+B. Choose available drop zone and use 'Click to select' option.

+Ready-to-use blocks available in [[= product_name =]] have their own, unique functions, but you can also [add your own, custom blocks](create_custom_page_block.md).
 All available tools and settings, that Page Builder comes with, enable you to customize the content appearing on the page.

+#### Work with blocks

+Page Builder has two main views that you can use while creating a page:

+- Elements toolbar - consists of all available elements that you can use by dragging them and dropping on a drop zone.
+- Structure view - shows a structure of your page, including their division into zones and the blocks that they contain.

 Working with blocks is intuitive.
 You don't have to worry about placing blocks in the proper place from the start - you can reorder the at any time.
-You can reorder blocks in few ways:
+You can reorder blocks in a few ways:

 - drag and drop block in the desired location on a drop zone
 - select block and use up and down arrow on the keyboard
 - access Structure view and use 'Move up' and 'Move down' function in the settings of the block

+You can manage each block by accessing its settings.
+To do it, click settings icon next to the block's name.
+Available settings are:

+- Move up - allows you to change position of the block on the page by moving it up
+- Move down - allows you to change position of the block on the page by moving it down
+- Configuration - allows you to access configuration window
+- Duplicate - duplicates existing block by creating its copy
+- Refresh - refreshes preview of the block
+- Delete - deletes existing block

 ## Benefits